 Not unlike regular lists, a Twitter List at its heart is essentially just a way for you to organize Twitter profiles and prioritize information, to make life simpler.
 It aids you in cutting through the noise, ensuring only tweets from handles you hand-pick can appear, from among all the hundreds of handles you may be following.
 Can you imagine how massively useful it is to a social media marketer and brands in general?
 Tracking Twitter closely is not easy, but a List can help with many things:

-Categorizing – You can organize Twitter handles based on things like profile-type, demographic, purpose of the handle and more.
+Categorizing – You can organize Twitter handles based on things like profile-type, the demographic, purpose of the handle and more.
 You can organize it in ways that make sense for your business.

 Curating – Here you can organize lists based on the type of content that the profiles tweet about.
 This can further be based around common interests or activities.
-For example, this list for all the NFL teams that revolves around just updates from the teams themselves or team members.
+For example, this list for all the NFL teams that revolve around just updates from the teams themselves or team members.

 Networking – Creating a list of a few people, who can get to know each other can be useful.
-Ideally these networking lists are best kept small, as too many people clutter it up and make it hard to see who’s posting what.
+Ideally, these networking lists are best kept small, as too many people clutter it up and make it hard to see who’s posting what.

 Monitoring – Lists can be created for the express purpose of social media listening and monitoring, to be up-to-date with just information from hand-picked profiles.

-Building niche groups – These lists can serve a specific purpose, acting as social glue for small communities of like-minded people with a common interest or touch-point.
+Building niche groups – These lists can serve a specific purpose, acting as a social glue for small communities of like-minded people with a common interest or touch-point.
 For example, NYC startups that just lists entrepreneurs and investors from the New York area.

-Cataloguing using the Lists feature, can be super useful on a platform like Twitter that’s got large volumes of information flowing in continuously.
+Cataloging using the Lists feature can be super useful on a platform like Twitter that’s got large volumes of information flowing in continuously.
 There are broadly 2 kinds of lists that you can set-up on Twitter – Public Lists & Private Lists.
 While access may be the key difference between these two types of lists – as Private lists are only visible to those with access to your Twitter credentials- their functionality becomes so vastly different in the hands of an efficient social media marketer.
 Both lists can find effective use-cases and can help your business manage Twitter round the clock!

 In this blog, we’re going to look at the various ways in which you can put Twitter-lists to use to help your social media marketing.
 First here’s a quick run-through on how to create one, to get started.